Albert Coppé

-Albert Coppé (26 November 1911 in Bruges – 30 March 1999 in Tervuren) was a Belgian and European politician and economist.
+Albert Coppé (26 November 1911 – 30 March 1999) was a Belgian and European politician and economist.

 Biography

 Born in Bruges on 26 November 1911, Coppé was a founding member of the CVP party and served in the European Commission as Commissioner for Social Affairs, Transport & Budget under the Malfatti & Mansholt Commissions.
-He also led an interim High Authority in the European Coal and Steel Community in 1967.
+He was the vice-president of an interim High Authority in the European Coal and Steel Community in 1952–1967.

 Coppé died in Tervuren on 30 March 1999.